gregknudsen/codefolio/content/about.md

 description: Learn about me.
 ---

-_I'm currently a software developer for Nexient, an NTTData Company and am actively seeking employment.
+_I'm currently a software developer for B.E.A.T.
+LLC and am actively seeking employment.
 I spend the majority of my time on the Front End of the stack, working with Angular, React as well as recently spending a lot of time with VueJS.
 Don't hesitate to reach out to me via [email](mailto:dev.artist15@gmail.com) or by visiting my [LinkedIn](https://www.linkedin.com/pub/gregory-knudsen/41/b33/64) and/or [Github](https://github.com/gregknudsen) profile.
 Hope to hear from you soon._

 ---